MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

     cd "C:\Program Files\Microsoft\EdmUploadAgent"

-23. Authorize with your Account to upload the database to your tenant:
+23. Authorize with your Account to upload the database to your tenant by running the following:

     .\EdmUploadAgent.exe /Authorize

-24. When the **Pick an account** window is displayed, select **Joni Sherman** and sign in.
+24. When the **Pick an account** window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Joni's password should be provided by your lab hosting provider.

-25. Download the database schema definition of the EDM-based classification sensitive information type:
+25. Download the database schema definition of the EDM-based classification sensitive information type by running the following script in PowerShell:

     .\EdmUploadAgent.exe /SaveSchema /DataStoreName employeedb /OutputDir "C:\Users\Admin\Documents\"

-26. Note: If the last command fails, it possibly takes more time until the **EDM_DataUploaders** group membership is applied.
+    Note: If the last command fails, it possibly takes more time until the **EDM_DataUploaders** group membership is applied.
 It can take up to one hour until it is possible to download the schema file.

-27. Hash the database file and upload it to the EDM-based classification sensitive information type:
+26. Hash the database file and upload it to the EDM-based classification sensitive information type by running the following script in PowerShell:

     .\EdmUploadAgent.exe /UploadData /DataStoreName employeedb /DataFile "C:\Users\Admin\Documents\EmployeeData.csv" /HashLocation "C:\Users\Admin\Documents\" /Schema "C:\Users\Admin\Documents\employeedb.xml"

-28. Check the upload progress until the State changes to Completed:
+27. Check the upload progress until the state changes to completed then run the following PowerShell command:

     .\EdmUploadAgent.exe /GetSession /DataStoreName employeedb

-29. Close the PowerShell window.
+28. Close the PowerShell window.

 You have successfully hashed and uploaded a database file for a EDM-based classification sensitive information type.

 ### Task 4 – Create Keyword Dictionary

-Several violations of personal information leakage happened, when users sent out emails after colleagues reported in on sick leave and the reason or disease was sent out.
+Several violations of personal information leakage happened when users sent out emails after colleagues reported on sick leave.
+When that happened the reason or disease was sent out.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.